rjh002/cse15l-lab-reports/lab1.md

 Step 3:

 Now that you have remotely connected you can try out different commands.
 Simply type them into the terminal and then hit enter.
+Try different variations on both the remote computer and your computer.
 Some examples of commands are
 ```
 cd~
 ```